Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The metastable regime

-Notice that the restricted ensemble satisfies the hypothesis on the domain $\cD$ stated at the beginning of section~\ref{diamostc}.
-We introduce next the hypothesis on the initial law, which is preserved until the arrival of the supercritical droplets and which allows to perform the induction.

-{\bf Hypothesis on the initial law at rank $n$.} At rank $n=0$ we simply assume that the initial law $\mu$ is the Dirac mass on the configuration equal to $-1$ everywhere on $\Sigma$.
-At rank $n\geq 1$, we will work with an initial law $\mu$ on the configurations in $\Sigma$ satisfying the following condition.
-For any family $(Q_i,i\in I)$ of $n$--small parallelepipeds included in $\Sigma$ such that two parallelepipeds of the family are at distance larger than
+Notice that the restricted ensemble satisfies the hypothesis on the domain $\cD$ stated at the beginning of Section~\ref{diamostc}.
+We introduce next the hypothesis on the initial law, which is preserved until the arrival of the supercritical droplets and which allows us to perform the induction. \textit{Hypothesis on the initial law at rank $n$.} At rank $n=0$ we simply assume that the initial law $\mu$ is the Dirac mass on the configuration equal to $-1$ everywhere on $\Sigma$.
+At rank $n\geq1$, we will work with an initial law $\mu$ on the configurations in $\Sigma$ satisfying the following condition.
+For any family $(Q_i,i\in I)$ of $n$-small parallelepipeds included in $\Sigma$ such that two parallelepipeds of the family are at distance larger than

 we have the following estimates: for any family of configurations $(\sigma_i,i\in I)$ in the parallelepipeds $(Q_i,i\in I)$,

 where

 and $\phi_n(\beta)$ is a function depending only upon $\beta$ which is $\exp o(\beta)$, meaning that